WordPress Client Zone - Use Case - Sharing Files With Individuals and Groups in Secure Client Zone

 Setting up and Accessing the User Dashboard

 Users can access their dashboard at the permalink setting that you define in the plugin settings.
-First, navigate to the General tab of the CM Download Manager plugin settings.
+First, navigate to the General tab of the WP Download and File Manager plugin settings.

 Under the Navigation section, the admin can define the permalink at which logged-in users can access their user dashboard.